 (photos by Becca Ricks)

 At a visual level, Tracked seeks to highlight the immense worth of our personal information and how we are giving it away every day.
-The design is meticulous and detailed.
+I chose a design that is meticulous and detailed.
 It should convey the feeling of preciousness.
-The design features elements and icons of the Art Deco era – somewhat clean and geometric, yet far from abundantly available and ordinary through carefully placed lines and colors.
+I decided to feature elements and icons of the Art Deco era – somewhat clean and geometric, yet far from abundantly available and ordinary through carefully placed lines and colors.